UKCloud/documentation/articles/azure/azs-sco.md

 - The UKCloud for Microsoft Azure service is updated regularly with the latest code release from Microsoft - typically, this is once a month and notified via the [UKCloud service status page](https://status.ukcloud.com/) and the [UKCloud Portal](https://portal.ukcloud.com).
 UKCloud aim to be within two updates from Microsoft, however, we will control the release of the patches into the live service.

-- Through the Azure Stack portal you can use availability sets so that VMs do not run on the same physical host.
+- Through the UKCloud Azure Stack portal you can use availability sets so that VMs do not run on the same physical host.

 - You can make additional configurations inside a VM (such as acting as a secondary hypervisor or implementing third-party software technologies), however, we do not support these customer implementations.